Math Leadership Institute

-- One full-day on-site visits by Dr. Coester to each participant’s school.
+- A half-day on-site visit by Dr. Coester to each participant’s school.

-- FREE access to JIEE’s extensive Mathematics Lending Library from which attendees may check out math materials for themselves and for
+- Full access to JIEE’s extensive Mathematics Lending Library from which attendees may check out math materials for themselves and for

 teachers in their building.

-- The TOTAL cost for 6 seminars and 2 on-site visits and supplies is $1300 for one participant or $1150 for each member of teams of 2 or more.
+- The cost for 6 seminars and an on-site visits and supplies is $1095 for one participant or $1150 per participant.

 - Emporia State University credit is available for an additional cost.